 myLAB Box tests your sample via our CLIA (Clinical Laboratory Improvement Act) certified laboratory partners.
 Many of the individual components of our tests are FDA cleared and all tests have been fully validated according to state and federal guidelines (which include CLIA and College of American Pathologists (CAP) standards).
 Our laboratory only uses the most current methods that are proven to have the highest level of accuracy for clinical diagnostic testing.
 At the laboratory, your blood sample is tested by experienced technicians using the exact same test ordered by doctors’ offices, hospitals and clinics, ensuring greater than 99.9% accuracy.

 The results of your HIV test will be available in your HIPAA secure online account within 2-5 days from mailing back your sample to us.
 You can easily download a written copy of your lab-certified results by clicking on the “Download” button next to your test result.

 6. Post-test counseling

-You can receive post-test counseling by sending a request to firstname.lastname@example.org.
-IF you ever test positive using the myLAB Box HIV test service, your telemedicine physician consultation is completely free of charge.
+You can receive post-test counseling by sending a request to email@example.com.
+IF you test positive using the myLAB Box at-home HIV test service, your telemedicine physician consultation is completely free of charge.

 HIV and AIDS FAQ’s